TeleAI-mcp/nova-mobile-app-wqae/README.md

-# nova-mobile-app-wqae
+# Nova Mobile App Wqae

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.